Aupajo/almanack/README.md

 [![Code Climate](https://codeclimate.com/github/Aupajo/sinatra-gcal.png)](https://codeclimate.com/github/Aupajo/sinatra-gcal)
 [![Code Climate](https://codeclimate.com/github/Aupajo/sinatra-gcal/coverage.png)](https://codeclimate.com/github/Aupajo/sinatra-gcal)

+*This project was formerly Sinatra-GCal.
+A [legacy branch](https://github.com/Aupajo/almanack/tree/sinatra-gcal) exists for that project.*

 A calendar that combines events from different sources (such as Google Calendar, Meetup.com, and iCal feeds), and can be hosted for free on [Heroku](http://heroku.com).

 ## Features